Ruja Ignatova

-Ruja Plamenova Ignatova (Ружа Пламенова Игнатова, occasionally transliterated as "Ruga Ignatova"; born May 30, 1980 – disappeared October 25, 2017), also known by the nickname "Cryptoqueen", is a Bulgarian-German entrepreneur and con artist best known as one of the FBI Ten Most Wanted Fugitives, and as the founder of the fraudulent cryptocurrency scheme OneCoin, which The Times described as "one of the biggest scams in history."
+Ruja Plamenova Ignatova (Note: Ружа Пламенова Игнатова, occasionally transliterated as Ruga Ignatova) (born May 30, 1980 – disappeared October 25, 2017), also known by the nickname "Cryptoqueen", is a Bulgarian-German entrepreneur and con artist.
+She is one of the FBI Ten Most Wanted Fugitives, and is best known as the founder of the fraudulent cryptocurrency scheme OneCoin, which The Times described as "one of the biggest scams in history."
 She was the subject of the 2019 BBC podcast series The Missing Cryptoqueen and the 2022 book of the same name.
-Ignatova boarded a Ryanair flight to Athens on October 25, 2017, and has not been seen since.
+There have been no confirmed sightings of Ignatova since she boarded a Ryanair flight from Sofia to Athens on October 25, 2017.

 Since her disappearance, Ignatova has long been presumed to be on the run from various international law enforcement agencies.
 The FBI has offered up to five million dollars for any information leading to her arrest.
 On March 7, 2019, an indictment was unsealed in which the United States charges Ignatova with wire fraud, securities fraud and money laundering.
 The FBI added Ignatova to the Ten Most Wanted Fugitives list in June 2022.
 Ignatova is the subject of an Interpol warrant issued by German authorities.

 Reporting in 2023 and 2024 suggested that Ignatova may have been murdered in 2018 on the orders of Bulgarian organised crime figure "Taki" Hristoforos Nikos Amanatidis, who is suspected of initially sheltering her.

 Early life and education

 Ignatova was born on May 30, 1980, in Ruse, Bulgaria.
 Her father, Plamen, was a mechanical engineer; her mother, Veska, was a nursery school teacher.
-Her family was Romani.
+Her family is Romani.
 She has a younger brother, Konstantin, known as "Konsti".
-After the fall of the Iron Curtain, Ignatova emigrated to Germany with her family in 1990 and spent the remainder of her childhood in a small Schramberg apartment.
+After the fall of the Iron Curtain, Ignatova emigrated to Germany with her family in 1990 and spent the remainder of her childhood in a small apartment in Schramberg.

 Ignatova performed well in school, skipping a grade, and was described by a Schramberg teacher as the smartest student he taught.
-Despite her performance, she was considered arrogant by her classmates; in a schoolbook, she described herself:
+She was considered arrogant by her classmates; in a schoolbook, she described herself:

 [...] always well behaved and cheerful [...] faultless [...]
 Stop!
 Maybe we should stick to the truth?
 OK, fine.
 Maybe I did take pleasure in tormenting some students.
 I was always looking for the chance to spread new amusing stories about them.

 At the age of 18, she received a scholarship to the University of Konstanz.
 While a student, she was briefly a student representative for the Christian Democratic Union.
 She graduated in 2005 with a PhD in private international law with the dissertation Art.
 5 Nr.
 1 EuGVO – Chancen und Perspektiven der Reform des Gerichtsstands am Erfüllungsort, which discusses lex causae in conflict of laws.
 She later earned a Master's degree in European law at Oxford University.
 She then returned to Bulgaria and worked as a consultant in the Sofia office of McKinsey & Company.
 After the Sofia office closed in 2009 amid the Great Recession, Ignatova purchased property near Frankfurt and contemplated returning to Germany, but ultimately stayed in Bulgaria.